 Needs

-KARE is always looking for volunteer fosters to provide safe, loving homes for pets to stay while we find their forever home.
-Volunteers for outreach programs and extras for Therapy and Canine Good Citizen Evaluations are needed regularly.
+KARE is always looking for volunteer fosters to provide safe, loving homes for pets.
+These can be short term, temporary or more long term.
+KARE provides everything needed - you provide the love.
+Volunteers for outreach programs, vaccine clinics, fundraising, marketing and extras for Therapy and Canine Good Citizen Evaluations are needed regularly.
 We love to help people intern whose goals are to become a certified dog trainer.
 Email volunteer@nwkare.org for more information.

 Media gallery